Michigan Legislature: Legislative session

 For reckoning periods of time during which the Legislature operates, each two-year period coinciding with the election of new members of the House of Representatives is numbered consecutively as a legislature, dating to the first legislature following adoption of Michigan's first constitution.
-The current two-year term of the legislature (January 11, 2023 – January 8, 2025) is the 102nd Legislature.
+The current two-year term of the legislature (beginning January 8, 2025) is the 103rd Legislature.

 Each year during which the Legislature meets constitutes a new legislative session.
 According to Article IV Section 13 of the Michigan Constitution, a new session of the Legislature begins when the members of each house convene, on the second Wednesday of January every year at noon.
 A regular session of the Legislature typically lasts throughout the entire year with several periods of recess and adjourns sine die in late December.

 The Michigan Legislature is one of ten full-time state legislative bodies in the United States.
 Members receive a base salary of $71,685 per year, which makes them the fourth-highest paid legislators in the country, after California, Pennsylvania and New York.
 While legislators in many states receive per diems that make up for lower salaries, Michigan legislators receive $10,800 per year for session and interim expenses.
 Salaries and expense allowances are determined by the State Officers Compensation Commission.

 Any legislation pending in either chamber at the end of a session that is not the end of a legislative term of office continues and carries over to the next Legislative Session.